Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Robust Adaptive Control of LPV Systems With Unmatched Uncertainties

 Note that $\hsigma_m(t)$ and $\hsigma_{um}(t)$ represent the \textit{matched} and \textit{unmatched} components of $\hsigma(t)$, respectively. \begin{remark} The parameter $a$ in \eqref{eq:state-predictor} must be positive to ensure the stability of the prediction error dynamics (defined later in \eqref{eq:prediction-error}) and accurate estimation of the uncertainty (defined in \eqref{eq:sigma-txu-defn}).
 Based the estimation error bound defined later in \eqref{eq:tilsigma-bound}, the smaller $a$ is, the more accurate the uncertainty estimation is.
-On the other hand, setting $a$ too small, together with a small sampling time ($T$ near 0), will make the estimation gain $\Upsilon(T)$ in \eqref{eq:adaptive_law} approach $\infty$, potentially causing numerical issues. \end{remark} {\bf Control Laws:} The control signal $u(t)$ is generated as the output of the following dynamic system: \black{ }where $\hat{\eta}_2 \triangleq \barH(\theta)\hsigma_{um}$.
-Here, $\barH(\theta)$ denotes a dynamic feedforward mapping for attenuating the effect of UUs, which will be detailed in \cref{sec:sub-unmatched-dist-rejection}. \black{\begin{remark} Equation \cref{eq:l1-control-law} can be rewritten as $u=-\omega^{-1}\mcC\left( (\mbI_m-\omega)u+\hat\sigma_m +\hat\eta_2 - K_r(\theta)r\right)$, which clearly shows the filter $\mcC(s)$ embedded in the control law. \end{remark}} When $\tilx(0)\neq 0$, the estimation error, i.e., $\hsigma(t)-\sigma(t,x,u)$, in $[0,T]$, can be quite large when $T$ is small.
-According to \cref{eq:adaptive_law}, when $T$ goes to zero, $\hsigma(0)$ tends to $\infty$ with $\tilx(0)\neq 0$, which indicates arbitrarily large estimation error in $[0,T)$.
-To avoid introducing such inaccurate estimation into the control loop, we intentionally set the uncertainty estimation in $[0,T)$ to be zero, i.e., using $\hsigma_c(t)$, when computing the control signal. \black{With this implementation trick, we can derive uniform bounds (later in \cref{them:x-xref-bounds}) for the states and inputs of the closed-loop adaptive system with respect to the same signals of a reference system that represents the best achievable performance}.
-Furthermore, we show that these bounds can be uniformly reduced by reducing $T$.
+On the other hand, setting $a$ too small, together with a small sampling time ($T$ near 0), will make the estimation gain $\Upsilon(T)$ in \eqref{eq:adaptive_law} approach $\infty$, potentially causing numerical issues. \end{remark} {\bf Control Law:} The control signal $u(t)$ is generated as the output of the following dynamic system: { }where $\hat{\eta}_2 \triangleq \barH(\theta)\hsigma_{um}$.
+Here, $\barH(\theta)$ denotes a dynamic feedforward mapping for attenuating the effect of UUs, which will be detailed in \cref{sec:sub-unmatched-dist-rejection}. {\begin{remark} Equation \cref{eq:l1-control-law} can be rewritten as $u=-\omega^{-1}\mcC\left( (\mbI_m-\omega)u+\hat\sigma_m +\hat\eta_2 - K_r(\theta)r\right)$, which clearly shows the filter $\mcC(s)$ embedded in the control law. \red{As shown later in \cref{lem:ref-id-bound} and \cref{rem:ref-id-bound}, a higher bandwidth of $\mcC(s)$ is desired for satisfying the stability condition \cref{eq:l1-stability-condition} and achieving better performance (i.e., smaller error bound) but may lead to reduced robustness against time delay, as illustrated in \cite[Sections 1.3, and 2.6]{naira2010l1book} for the case of a simple LTI nominal system.} \end{remark}}